tramo-ephyslab/TROVA-master/README.md

 # Examples
 Here, we provide two examples:

 1- TROVA is used to determine moisture sources for a tropical cyclone (October 17, 2014, at 18 UTC).
 In this case, a regional mask is used and the outputs of the FLEXPART dispersion model are used (https://github.com/tramo-ephyslab/TROVA-master/blob/main/Masks/mask_AL082014_20141017_18.nc).
 The configuration file for this case is shown in the https://github.com/tramo-ephyslab/TROVA-master/blob/main/Inputs/input_back_TC.cfg directory.
-The result is displayed in the directory: https://github.com/tramo-ephyslab/TROVA-master/blob/main/Figures/E_P_10-day_TC_backward.png
+In this example, the methodology of Sodeman et al. (2008).
+The output can be consulted in the folder: https://github.com/tramo-ephyslab/TROVA-master/blob/main/output/.
+The result is displayed in the directory: https://github.com/tramo-ephyslab/TROVA-master/blob/main/Figures/E_P_10-day_TC_backward.png.

 2- TROVA is used in forward in time to determine the moisture sinks (October 10, 2014, at 00 UTC) associated with the main source of the North Atlantic Ocean (NATL).
 In this case, a global mask is used and the outputs of the FLEXPART dispersion model are used (https://github.com/tramo-ephyslab/TROVA-master/blob/main/Masks/NATL.nc).
 The configuration file for this case is shown in the directory https://github.com/tramo-ephyslab/TROVA-master/blob/main/Inputs/input_forw_NATL.cfg.